Syaeful Anwar

-Syaeful Anwar (born 1 December 1994) is an Indonesian professional footballer who plays as a defender for Liga 1 club Arema.
+Syaeful Anwar (born 1 December 1995) is an Indonesian professional footballer who plays as a defender.

 Club career

 Bali United

 Syaeful made his professional debut with Bali United in President Cup 2015.
 But soon after his contract was terminated because of long term injury.

 Persibat Batang

 In 2017, Syaeful Anwar signed a contract with Indonesian Liga 2 club Persibat Batang.

 Semen Padang

 He joined Semen Padang who competed for Liga 2 in February 2018.
 He played only for 2 matches in his first season while Semen Padang FC getting promoted to Liga 1.
 On 16 August 2019, Syaeful made his Liga 1 debut against PSIS Semarang.

 Persita Tangerang

 In 2020, Syaeful Anwar signed a one-year contract with Indonesian Liga 1 club Persita Tangerang.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.